mmistakes/minimal-mistakes/_posts/2015-07-03-react-js-tutorial-with-play_scala_webjars.md

 {% endraw %}
 {% endhighlight %}

 Also, you will need to include this file after the definition of your "content" `div`.
 This is because the content of such script will resolve directly in DOM elements.
-Including this file in the `<head>` section would reault in an error at runtime.
+Including this file in the `<head>` section would result in a runtime error.
 Our `<body>` will look like this:

 {% highlight html %}
 {% raw %}